angcap/pod-centric-ui-exploration/README.md

 - a singleton service to hold the data and
 - a message based communication model to request the data and react when it is gathered.

-After several month of work the base idea evolved into the core of a production application, here shown from a component perspective with an UML component diagram
+After few month of work, with the great contribution from @vacammar, the base idea evolved into the core of a production application, here shown from a component perspective with an UML component diagram.

 ![Component Diagram](images/metroexa_component_diagram.png)